 He doesn’t do any promo video clips for any of his album, I think he’d done maybe two in his whole career of three decades so they’re two live versions below and random track I pick off each album as a listening sample which I hope you enjoy and find something might want to listen to the whole album/s and agian want to buy them straight from his record label here’s the link.

-#9.
-Sings Christmas Carols by Mark Kozelek (2014) was the album I wrote about it yesterday under my Classic Albums tag so does that mean because this is number nine here and they’re eight albums below it all those are going to get whole Classic Albums pages written about them too?
-Well, maybe because they’re all pretty fucking great albums.
-Who wants me to write even more about him?
+#10.
+Sings Christmas Carols by Mark Kozelek (2014) was the album I wrote about it yesterday under my Classic Albums tag so does that mean because this is number ten here and they’re nine albums below it all those are going to get whole Classic Albums pages written about them too?
+Well, maybe because they’re all pretty fucking great albums!

 #8.
 What’s Next To The Moon by Mark Kozelek (2001) is yet another cover album which time Mark done which is Bon Scott era AC/DC tracks and could be even better than the Christmas Carols album.
 I’ve try to rated them here but it’s a hard job to do but I guess it’s something like this order I’ve come up with here.
 He’s also got a whole album of Modest Mouse covers, classic acoustic guitar album called Like Rats with covers by everyone from Bad Brains, Misfits, Godflesh, Bruno Mars, Sonny & Cher etc. and this year he did an all piano covers album too.